woojiahao/git-guide/CONTRIBUTING.md

 **Note*** it is possible to use a separate documentation generator for this but for simplicity sake, we will be using the default GitHub Pages template.

-Update as of **01 August 2020** we are now using Gatsby.js to host our guide on github pages.
+As of **01 August 2020** we are now using Gatsby.js to generate our guide on GitHub pages.

 You can find out more information on how to self-host the website [here.](./site/README.md)